 Place a medium non-stick pan over medium-high heat and add 1 tsp. olive oil.
 Place salmon in hot pan, skin side up, and cook until lightly browned, 3-4 minutes.

-Carefully, transfer salmon to empty side of baking sheet, seared side up.
+Carefully, transfer salmon to baking sheet, seared side up.

 Reserve pan; no need to wipe clean.